jzndd/CP3ER/README.md

 ```

 ### Training for metaworld tasks
-same as training for dmc tasks, you can run the following scripts for testing in metaworld
+Similar to training for DMC tasks, you can run the following scripts for testing in Metaworld:
 ```bash
 python train_mw.py task_name=assembly-v2
 ```